-Feed is a primary cost component in the production of shell eggs and represented 61.9% of our fiscal 2022 farm production costs.
-We routinely fill our storage bins during harvest season when prices for feed ingredients are generally lower.
+Feed is a primary cost component in the production of shell eggs and represented 63.1% of our fiscal 2023 farm production costs.
+We routinely fill our storage bins during harvest season when prices for feed ingredients, primarily corn and to a lesser extent soybean meal, are generally lower.
 To ensure continued availability of feed ingredients, we may enter into contracts for future purchases of corn and soybean meal, and as part of these contracts, we may lock-in the basis portion of our grain purchases several months in advance.
-Furthermore, due to the more limited supply for organic ingredients we may commit to purchase organic ingredients in advance to help assure supply.
+Basis is the difference between the local cash price for grain and the applicable futures price.
+A basis contract is a common transaction in the grain market that allows us to lock-in a basis level for a specific delivery period and wait to set the futures price at a later date.
+Furthermore, due to the more limited supply for organic ingredients, we may commit to purchase organic ingredients in advance to help assure supply.
 Ordinarily, we do not enter into long-term contracts beyond a year to purchase corn and soybean meal or hedge against increases in the prices of corn and soybean meal.
 As the quality and composition of feed is a critical factor in the nutritional value of shell eggs and health of our chickens, we formulate and produce the vast majority of our own feed at our feed mills located near our production plants.
-Our annual feed requirements for fiscal 2022 were 1.9 million tons of finished feed, of which we manufactured 1.8 million tons.
-We currently have the capacity to store 174 thousand tons of corn and soybean meal, and we replenish these stores as needed throughout the year.
+Our annual feed requirements for fiscal 2023 were 2.0 million tons of finished feed, of which we manufactured 1.9 million tons.
+We currently have the capacity to store 182 thousand tons of corn and soybean meal, and we replenish these stores as needed throughout the year.

-Our primary feed ingredients, corn and soybean meal, are commodities subject to volatile price changes due to weather, various supply and demand factors, transportation and storage costs, speculators and agricultural, energy and trade policies in the U.S. and internationally and most recently the Russia-Ukraine war.
-While we do not import corn or soy directly from the region, the Russia-Ukraine war has had a negative impact on the worldwide supply of grain, including corn, putting upward pressure on prices.
+Our primary feed ingredients, corn and soybean meal, are commodities subject to volatile price changes due to weather, various supply and demand factors, transportation and storage costs, speculators and agricultural, energy and trade policies in the U.S. and internationally and most recently the Russia-Ukraine War.
+While we do not import corn or soy directly from the region, the Russia-Ukraine War has had a negative impact on the worldwide supply of grain, including corn, putting upward pressure on prices.
 We purchase the vast majority of our corn and soybean meal from U.S sources but may be forced to purchase internationally when U.S. supplies are not readily available.
 Feed grains are currently available from an adequate number of sources in the U.S. As a point of reference, a multi-year comparison of the average of daily closing prices per Chicago Board of Trade for each period in our fiscal calendar are shown below for corn and soybean meal: